 [Section 102A inserted by No. 94 of 1984 s.
 60; amended by No. 79 of 1995 s.
 8(2) and 39; No. 20 of 2002 s.
 160(5) and (6).]

-103. Application may relate to more than one matter in certain circumstances
+103. Certain applications may relate to more than one breach

 (1) Where it is alleged that one and the same breach has been committed by 2 or more persons or that related breaches have been committed respectively by 2 or more persons, the matters may be joined in the one application, notwithstanding that the breach or breaches are alleged to have been committed otherwise than at the same time, and notwithstanding that in cases where there is a principal respondent an application is not made in respect of the principal respondent or that the principal respondent is not amenable to proceedings.